amazon-mq/mcp-server-rabbitmq/README.md

 ```

 ### Configuration

+#### CLI Arguments

-`--allow-mutative-tools`: if specified, it will enable tools that can mutate broker states.
+- `--allow-mutative-tools`: Enable tools that can mutate the states of RabbitMQ.
 Default is false.
+- `--http`: Use Streamable HTTP transport instead of stdio.
+- `--server-port`: Port to run the MCP server on (default: 8888).
+- `--http-auth-jwks-uri`: JWKS URI for FastMCP Bearer Auth Provider.
+- `--http-auth-issuer`: Issuer for FastMCP Bearer Auth Provider.
+- `--http-auth-audience`: Audience for FastMCP Bearer Auth Provider.
+- `--http-auth-required-scopes`: Required scopes for FastMCP Bearer Auth Provider.

 ## Usage Examples